• Skip to primary navigation

 2 - Mozzarella Cheese

-This ‘pizza cheese’ brings a gentle, milky flavor with the ability to melt into stringy, dramatic tendrils in the heat.
+This 'pizza cheese' (originally from Italy and traditionally made from water buffalo or cow's milk) brings a gentle, milky flavor with the ability to melt into stringy, dramatic tendrils in the heat.

 Use in abundance to make the most of its distinctive texture, but don't brown it too much; you want that iconic stretch.
 Add it earlier in dishes that require longer cooking times.